corda/corda-docs/content/en/docs/corda-enterprise/4.5/app-upgrade-notes-enterprise.md

 menu:
   corda-enterprise-4-5:
     identifier: "corda-enterprise-4-5-enterprise-cordapp-upgrade"
-    name: "Upgrading a CorDapp to Corda Enterprise 4.4"
+    name: "Upgrading a CorDapp to Corda Enterprise 4.5"
     parent: corda-enterprise-4-5-upgrading-menu
 tags:
 - app
 - upgrade
 - notes
 - enterprise
-title: Upgrading CorDapps to Corda Enterprise 4.4
+title: Upgrading CorDapps to Corda Enterprise 4.5
 ---

-# Upgrading CorDapps to Corda Enterprise 4.4
+# Upgrading CorDapps to Corda Enterprise 4.5

+TO DO: Replace this section with upgrade instructions for 4.5

 ## Upgrading from Open Source

-### Running on Corda Enterprise 4.4
+### Running on Corda Enterprise 4.5

 A prerequisite to upgrade to Corda Enterprise 4.4 is to ensure your CorDapp is upgraded to Open Source Corda 4.x.
 Please follow the instructions in [Upgrading CorDapps to newer Platform Versions](app-upgrade-notes.md) section to complete this initial step.